FBRDNLMS/NLMSvariants/bin/README.md

 ![alt text](https://github.com/FBRDNLMS/NLMSvariants/blob/master/img/CS_exe_screenshot_1.PNG "C# .exe with loaded picture")

-1. Choose the algorithem u want to calculate on and press "start" or "enter"
+1. Choose the algorithm u want to calculate on and press "start" or "enter"

 2. Choose the number of pixels you want to go for